 - In "Broly - The Legendary Super Saiyan" planet New Vegeta is destroyed by the Comet Camouri with the heroes escaping in the nick of time.

 - Dragon Ball Z's Frieza Saga had Frieza blowing up Namek, only for it to have a 5 minute delay (and a much longer one episode-wise).
 This is the only time that the destruction of a planet is not instantaneous in the series.

 - Dragon Ball Z: Resurrection ‘F’ basically repeats this sequence with Freeza destroying the earth after it's absolutely clear that Vegeta has beaten him.
-Unlike on Namek, he doesn't drag things out, but the ensuing destruction is still quite spectacular, as we see the ground cracking beneath the heroes' feet, volcanoes starting to erupt everywhere, and a good 30-second CGI shot from outer space where the planet is slowly consumed by fire and breaks apart before exploding.
-It actually ends up looking pretty similar to the page-image.
+Unlike on Planet Namek, he doesn't drag things out, but the ensuing destruction is still quite spectacular, as we see the ground cracking beneath the heroes' feet, volcanoes starting to erupt everywhere, and a good 30-second CGI shot from outer space.

 - Heart Catch Pretty Cure, a usually happy-go-lucky magical girl series, has one.
 When the true Big Bad, Dune, arrives, he promptly curbstomps the heroines, kidnaps the lead's grandmother, regains his full power and turns Earth into a massive desert, the only survivors being the main heroines and the people whom they purified from being monsters.

 - Also happens in Smile Pretty Cure!, where the Big Bad succeeds in rendering the world into a wasteland... and when that wasn't enough to drive the girls into a Despair Event Horizon, promptly smashes a large chunk out of the planet for good measure.